SpartnerNL/Laravel-Excel/README.md

 |---- |----|----|----|
 | 2.1 | <=5.6 | <=7.0 | EOL on 15-5-2018 |
 | 3.0 | ^5.5 |  ^7.0 | New features |

+## Roadmap

+Imports are currently not supported by 3.0.
+This functionality will be re-added in 3.1.

 ## Installation